Henryton Road Detailed Information

 The river in this area forms the boundary between Howard County and Carroll County.
 As one faces the river, River Road is upriver about 3.3 miles; Marriottsville Road is downriver about 1.3 miles.

 After parking at the end of the road, cross the guardrail and bird the short section of blocked-off road ending at the river.
 This higher vantage point gives mid-level views into the trees and across the river.
-Be alert for perched raptors as you approach the end of the abutment.
 The brushy shoulders of the abutment and parking area are good for sparrows in an otherwise open forest.
 If you arrive before sunrise, you may wish to first walk downstream a short distance where an east- facing slope receives the first sun.
 There is a choice of three trails downstream.
 The trail beginning to the right of the abutment at the parking lot runs very close to the river and crosses a rocky area before leveling out.
 Another downstream trail leads east from the parking lot along the slope.
 Shortly from that path, a third trail branches to the right upslope, leading in 0.3 miles to a meadow where field birds such as Wild Turkey are possible.
 Most birders will stay on the middle trail which leads along the slope above the river, giving mid-level views into the floodplain trees and down to the river.
 Listen for Kentucky Warbler and Pileated Woodpecker.
 After a few hundred yards the trail turns up a stream valley away from the river.
 If your intention is to walk west, then this is a good point at which to turn around.
 (This trail will be described in more detail below.)
 Return to the parking lot by the same trail or by descending the open slope to the river and returning on the river trail.

-recommended.
+A good trail continues west along the river.
+Side streams and rocky outcrops vary the terrain.
 One can continue along the river for another mile before the main trail leaves the river and goes upslope.

 Downstream – After the first quarter-mile, the trail closest to the Patapsco River runs along one of the wilder sections of the river and contains the most difficult section of downstream trail.
 As a reward, this is also quite a birdy area.
 Watch your footing as the trail is often slippery and sloped toward the river.
 After negotiating this stretch where the river makes a sharp bend, the floodplain opens up again and travel becomes easier.
 At 0.8 miles from the parking lot the trail joins the tracks where they come in through the Henryton tunnel from the Carroll County side.
 From here it is 0.4 miles to Marriottsville Road.